hiwonjoon/ICML2019-TREX/index.md

 Our formulation has several benefits: (1) it does not require any MDP solving or inference-time data collection, (2) it works well even without action labels, (3) works well with small numbers of demonstrations, and (4) it even scales well with high-dimensional tasks.

+> What if you don't have ranked demonstrations?

+We show in our Section 5.3.1 of our [T-REX paper](https://arxiv.org/pdf/1904.06387.pdf) that T-REX can learn the intent of a learner that improves at a task over time.
+In this case rankings are extracted automatically from the time series of trajectory rollouts peformed by the learner.

+We also have a follow-on paper where we introduce [D-REX](https://dsbrown1331.github.io/CoRL2019-DREX/) a pure imitation learning approach for T-REX that can extrapolate beyond the performance of unlabeled demonstrations without needing preference labels, active feedback, or access to a ground-truth reward!

 # Experimental Results

 We conducted experiments with Mujoco locomotion tasks and Atari tasks.
 For the comprehensive details and results of our experiments, please refer the original paper or the provided code.